Palandöken Mountain

 Palandöken Mountain (or shortly Palandöken) is a 3271 m high tectonic mountain in Erzurum Province, Turkey.
 The summit is at a distance of only 10 km from Erzurum city center, which itself extends at an elevation of 1950 m.

 Skiing

 On the road from Erzurum to the summit, the Palandöken ski resort is located at the mountain village called Başköy, 2100 m high, and the distance between the station and the city is 4 km.

 The ski trail is the longest in Turkey.
-Because of the quality of the snow (a fine-grained light powder), steepness of the slopes and the length of the trail, Palandoken is known as the best mountain in Turkey for skilled skiers.
-The toughest run is on the backside of the mountain, known as the Ejder (Turkish for "Dragon") trail.
 Due to fog and risk of avalanche, the Ejder lifts and trails are sometimes closed.
 The skiing season may begin in November and last as long as until June.
-In 2008-2010 more lifts have been opened, now there are 8 in all, and the trails have been improved.
+In 2008-2010 more lifts have been opened, now there are 8 in all.

 There are four hotels on the mountain: Polat Renaissance hotel, Dedeman hotel, Dedeman Ski Lodge, Palan Hotel and Xanadu Snow White.
-Because of the center's close proximity to Erzurum, visitors can also stay in hotels in Erzurum, where the range of hotel standards is wider.

-A new ski resort has been constructed at the mountain village Konaklı, about 18 km from the city.
+A ski resort has been constructed at the mountain village Konaklı, about 18 km from the city.